harshith20/emotion_detector/README.md

 ## Backend
 I’ve used Flask  to develop the  web app.
 And chose SQLITE as database connecting method as  I’m restricting maximum no of users .
-Created Two tables login and diary for data storage  .I’ve created triggers to keep both tables in sync
+Created Two tables login and diary for data storage  and created triggers to keep both tables in sync

 ## Frontend
 I’ve created js file along with html to run various functions within the page .